Jewish Museum of Switzerland: History

 The museum opened in 1966 as the first Jewish museum in German-speaking Europe after the Second World War.
 The initiative came from members of Espérance (a chevra kadisha) who visited Cologne to see the exhibition "Monumenta Judaica" in 1963/64.
 They discovered that many of the ritual objects on display came from the Basel Judaica collection and decided to present these objects permanently in a Jewish museum in Basel.

 When it first opened, the museum occupied two rooms at Kornhausgasse 8.
 The interior designer Christoph Bernoulli furnished the space in an "objective" style.
 The founding director, Dr. Katia Guth-Dreyfus, headed the museum for four decades.
 In 2010 she was succeeded by Dr. Gaby Knoch-Mund.
 In 2015, Dr. Naomi Lubrich took over as director of the Jewish Museum of Switzerland.

 Since 2016, Lubrich has re-organized the permanent exhibit, attracted new visitors and gained the museum media attention.

+In November 2025, the museum reopened at its new premises at Vesalgasse 5, 4051, which were designed by Diener & Diener.

+In June 2026, the museum marked its 60th anniversary with a commemorative event.